Standing Hamstring Stretch

 Standing Hamstring Stretch Benefits

-- Improves flexibility in the hamstrings
+- Improves hip-hinge flexibility for deadlifts

 Standing Hamstring Stretch Muscles Worked